Entries open for 2019 Yarmouth Art Festival

 Jurors for the 2018 show were Bob Keyes, arts writer for the Portland Press Herald/Maine Sunday Telegram, and Peg Golden, founder and former owner of Greenhut Gallery in Portland.
 Bob and Peg have each agreed to serve as jurors again in 2019.

 The event was created in 2009 to showcase Maine artists in painting, drawing, sculpture and photography.
 Entry fees and sale commissions support St. Bart’s programs, including contributions and member support of local community services such as Friendship House, Yarmouth Community Housing Initiative, St. Elizabeth’s Jubilee Center in Portland, and the Compassionate Housing Initiative for New Mainers.

 Questions?
 Email email@example.com

-Artists exhibiting in 2016, with their hometowns, were:
+Artists exhibiting in 2018, with their hometowns, are:

 |Diane Dahlke||Cumberland Center|

 |Stephen Harris||North Yarmouth|